jon-esperanza/silk-engine/README.md

-# data-insights
+# insightQL
-easily integrated analytics tool for database objects (stateless).
-Makes it simple to implement database-specific statistics into applications.
+easily integrated query engine for server (backend) or client (frontend) services.
+It integrates just as any other microservice would (stateless).
+Makes it simple to implement complex database queries into applications.